adamsilver/fdpb/06-an-inbox.md

 ![Click action link -> present checkboxes (with submit at bottom) ->confirm action](.)

-Fortunately and by convention, multi-select interfaces typically place the action buttons at the top of the page.
+Fortunately and by convention, multi-select interfaces typically place the action buttons at the top of the page in vertical alignment to the checkboxes.
 This gives users a chance to discover the multitude of available actions before making their selection.

-It's also worth noting that a form that consists soley of checkboxes doesn't make implicit submission all that useful.
+It's also worth noting that a form consisting soley of checkboxes doesn't make implicit submission all that useful.
 If you need multiple submit buttons, put the least invasive action first&mdash;in this case *archive*.
 That way, in the unlikely that users accidentally submit the form implicitly they'll be in far less of a predicament.

 The last thing we can do is offer users a way to *undo* their action.
 We'll discuss this in more detail later in ‘Success messages’.